shelbyd/shelbyd.github.io/_posts/2015-01-25-test_smells.md

 This is a sign that the interface you're testing is suboptimal.
 An interface that requires a client call methods in a certain order will cause hard to diagnose bugs in production.
-These multiple lines can probably be moved into one method in the public interface.
+These multiple lines can be consolidated into one method in the public interface.
-This has the nice effect of clients needing to know less about your code.
+This has the nice effect of clients needing to know less.

 - Change the public interface of the code under test to require only one call to accomplish some goal